SpringRoll/SpringRoll/src/README.md

 Note that if any of `vo`, `music`, or `sfx` are available features, `sound` will be marked as a feature implicitly.
 Also, all of these features are marked `false` by default.

+## Difficulty Features
+### Hit Area Scale
+Enable this feature if your game has scalable hit boxes for entities.
+This value will allow you to increase the size of hit boxes for potentially hard-to-hit buttons or UI elements.
+Caution: Prevent overlapping hit boxes for larger settings

+### Drag Threshold Scale
+Enable this feature to make dragging detection more sensitive and allows the distance delta to be configurable.
+Typically developers need to use a distance delta for the detection of a drag but it can sometimes be too large or small for users.

+### Health
+Enable this feature if your game does not have a configurable number of attempts, retries, lives, or health.
+Players may want to adjust these numbers manually to give themselves more tries at an objective or lower health to increase difficulty.

+### Object Count
+Enable this feature in the game to allow players to adjust the number of objects used to complete objectives.
+This will allow players to increase or decrease the number of items used in the game, hidden and visible.

+### Speed Scale
+Enable this feature if the speed of the game mechanics can increase or decrease.
+By slowing down or speeding up the game features the player can increase or decrease the difficulty as needed.

+### Completion Percentage
+Enable this feature if your game includes mechanics with a configurable completion percentage for a task.
+This allows the player to change the amount of times they need to interact before moving forward in the game.
+Example: How many swipes it takes to clear dirt off a puzzle.

+### Timer Scale
+Enable this feature in your game includes an adjustable timer mechanic.
+This allows players to give themselves more or less time to complete a challenge depending on the difficulty level they require.

+### Input Count
+Enable this feature if your game includes a configurable mechanic that requires multiple clicks, taps or keyboard input to complete an objective.
+This allows players interact with the elements more or less to complete the objective depending on their difficulty requirements

 ## Handling State Change
 The SpringRoll Application class has a general [StateManager](./state) instance attached for managing important properties that can be changed via the container or outside environment.